-We, each of our directors and executive officers and other shareholders owning substantially all of our common stock, including the selling stockholders, have agreed that, without the prior written consent of the representatives on behalf of the underwriters, we and they will not, subject to limited exceptions, directly or indirectly sell or dispose of any shares of common stock or any securities convertible into or exchangeable or exercisable for shares of common stock for a period of 180 days after the date of this prospectus.
+We, each of our directors and executive officers and each of the selling stockholders in this offering, have agreed that, without the prior written consent of the representatives on behalf of the underwriters, we and they will not, subject to limited exceptions, directly or indirectly sell or dispose of any shares of common stock or any securities convertible into or exchangeable or exercisable for shares of common stock until , 2021.
+In addition, stockholders holding substantially all of our shares of common stock prior to our IPO entered into lock-up agreements for a lock-up period of 180 days following our IPO.
+The IPO lock-up agreements included a provision pursuant to which 15% of the aggregate number of outstanding shares of our common stock and securities directly or indirectly convertible into or exchangeable or exercisable for shares of our common stock held by the locked-up parties were released from the lock-up restrictions as a result of the increase of the price of our common stock on Nasdaq from the initial public offering price per share in our IPO.
 The lock-up restrictions and specified exceptions are described in more detail under "Underwriting."